SyNuOra/EMEAiPaaSEvents/README.md

  * Event Session Identifier (monitor at the session level or Event level?)
  * Contact Identifier

- **Attendess Interest** - A list of Products or Services that an attendess has shown interest for further information
+ **Attendess Interest** - A list of Products or Services that an attendees has shown interest for further information
  * Event Attendee Identifier
  * Product / Service Identifier
- * Prefereed Method of contact
+ * Preferred Method of contact